 It is with this understanding that the Company has prepared regulations for ensuring information security, established structures for reinforcing information security, conducts comprehensive employee education and guidance concerning the secure and appropriate management of information assets, and has taken the following actions to ensure proper handling of information assets.

 In light of the importance of procedures concerning the protection of personal information, the Company complies with the Act on the Protection of Personal Information as well as other applicable laws, regulations, and guidelines, handles personal information properly, and takes appropriate measures concerning security and management.

 (1) Acquisition of personal information

 The Company acquires personal information to the extent necessary for its business operations through lawful and fair means only.

 The Company engages in the insurance broker business and risk management consulting business.The Company uses personal information received through its transactions with customers for the following purposes and shall provide such information to services providers to the extent necessary to achieve the intended objectives.

-Development, proposal, and provision of risk management consulting services, products of insurers with which the Company does business, and ancillary and related services;
+- Development, proposal, provision, analysis and management of risk management consulting services, products of insurers with which the Company does business, and ancillary and related services

-Planning, proposal, and implementation of Company events, campaigns, and seminars;
+- Planning, proposal, and implementation of Company events, campaigns, questionnaires, and seminars